Twin-K Side Effects

 Applies to potassium citrate: oral patch extended release, oral solution, oral tablet, oral tablet extended release

-Along with its needed effects, potassium citrate (the active ingredient contained in Twin-K) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, potassium citrate (the active ingredient contained in Twin-K) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking potassium citrate:Incidence not known
+If any of the following side effects occur while taking potassium citrate, check with your doctor immediately:Incidence not known

 - Abdominal or stomach discomfort

-Get emergency help immediately if any of the following symptoms of overdose occur while taking potassium citrate:Symptoms of overdose
+If any of the following symptoms of overdose occur while taking potassium citrate, get emergency help immediately:Symptoms of overdose

 - Abdominal or stomach pain